- New York Law School (J.D. 2015, Suspension Representation Project, Dr. Max Reich Award for Excellence in Civil Trial Advocacy 2015)

-Mr. Phelan joined the firm in 2019 and is a member of the firm’s Real Estate Practice Group and the Tax Exempt Organizations Practice Group.
+Mr. Phelan joined the firm in 2019 and is a member of the firm’s Tax Exempt Organizations Practice Group, Litigation Practice Group and Real Estate Practice Group.

 Mr. Phelan’s real estate practice focuses on commercial real estate finance transactions, representing institutional lenders in the origination of mortgage, mezzanine and Property Assessed Clean Energy (PACE) loans on a variety of real estate assets, as well as secondary market transactions related to such loans such as warehousing, participations and syndication.

 Mr. Phelan is also experienced in representing charitable organizations, including both public charities and private foundations in various matters including (i) entity formation, including the preparation of all corporate documents such as bylaws and corporate policies; (ii) the preparation of Form 1023 applications to obtain 501(c) tax-exempt status, including all related IRS submissions; (iii) fundraising agreements, grant agreements, fiscal sponsorships, corporate sponsorships, licensing and special events; (iv) corporate matters, including reviewing and drafting a wide range of contractual agreements, governance issues, and structuring the formation of public charities and private foundations; and (v) compliance with reporting responsibilities, such as annual Form 990 filings.
 Mr. Phelan also advises tax-exempt organizations on their business strategies and their charitable purposes activities, and works with clients to strategically guide them to a position of long-term sustainability.